syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Image-Insertion.md

                 UnregisterEventHandlers();

-                // Set the Stream as the completion of the Task taskCompletionSource.SetResult(stream);
+                // Set the Stream to the completion of the Task taskCompletionSource.SetResult(stream);
             }
             else